Centerra Gold Inc. research snapshot

 Moat

-The moat is asset-based: it is difficult and capital-intensive to replicate a permitted, built, and operating copper-gold mine like Mount Milligan, which benefits from existing infrastructure, water rights, power access, community relationships, environmental permits, and an experienced operating team.
-New mine supply in the metals sector requires years of permitting and billions in capital.
+The moat is asset-based: it is difficult and capital-intensive to replicate a permitted, built, and operating copper-gold mine like Mount Milligan, which runs to 2045 under its September 2025 pre-feasibility study and benefits from existing infrastructure, water rights, power access, permits, and operating teams.
+A Royal Gold streaming agreement stabilizes realized prices, and new mine supply in the metals sector requires years of permitting and billions in capital.

 Munger risk inversion